mendezVKI/MODULO/docs/source/importing_data.rst

 **Option 2**: a folder containing the data is provided and MODULO must assemble the snapshot matrix.
 We use this feature in Example 2.

-When operating with MEMORY_SAVING=True, MODULO will refrain from working on the full matrix D:
+When operating with `MEMORY_SAVING=True`, MODULO will refrain from working on the full matrix D but relies on Option 2.
+The user must provide the folder containing the data partitions.
+We provide the method `ReadData` to carry out this chunking step, and we illustrate the complete workflow in Tutorial 4. `ReadData` can handle ``.dat`` or ``.txt`` files.
+However, the partitions can also be created with any other method, as long as the inputs to MODULO are consistent.

+..
+Please see Tutorial 4 to

-- if this matrix was provided (Option 1), MODULO will break the data into partitions, store them in a local folder and delete D from memory.
+.. - if this matrix was provided (Option 1), MODULO will break the data into partitions, store them in a local folder and delete D from memory.
-- if only the data folder was provided (Option 2), then MODULO will group the snapshots in different partitions and store them in a local folder.
+.. - if only the data folder was provided (Option 2), then MODULO will group the snapshots in different partitions and store them in a local folder.

+..
 The format expected for the data is ``.dat`` or ``.txt``.
 Variants for ``.csv`` files are in preparation.

+..
 The codes to generate the matrix D are available in  ``ReadData``.
-The main function is *_data_processing* in *read_db.py*.
+The main function is
+.. *_data_processing* in *read_db.py*.